 Chances are, if you are reading this article you are one of the many people who have searched the internet looking up the different causes of dizziness.
-This blog will explain the systems involved with balance, how our balance system works, common problem, and how physical therapy can help you!
+At Kinetic Edge Physical Therapy, we’ve put together the below information to help our clients throughout the Des Moines area understand the systems involved with balance, how our balance system works, common balance problems, and how physical therapy can help.

 Systems Involved with Balance